sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 4. In the default Namespace, select **Workloads --> Functions** and select **+ Create Function**.

-    >Note: If the module "Functions" is not shown, you did not yet enable the module "Serverless".
-See tutorial "Setup SAP BTP, Kyma Runtime" for more information.
+    >Note: If the module "Functions" is not shown, you have not yet enabled the module "Serverless".
+See the tutorial "Setup SAP BTP, Kyma Runtime" for more information.

     ![](images/3_2_kyma_function_1.png)